Nextcloudpi via reverse proxy, both in LXD/Incus Linux containers

 Configure nextcloudpi

-In th same file also add the name of the proxy container ‘proxy’ to the list of trusted_proxies
+In the same file also add the name of the proxy container ‘proxy’ to the list of trusted_proxies

 Direct Traffic to the Nextcloud container from the Reverse Proxy